jerry4174/Hot-water-boiler-monitor-with-Raspberry-Pi3/README.md

 ## Purpose
 For a system with an electric heating or hot water boiler in combination with Solar PV.
 If you know the frequency and lenghts of switch-on phases, you can then save money with better control of your PV system.
-For example you need not to feed a boiler the whole night, but switch it on in suffiecient time before you need a hot water.
+For example you don't need to feed a boiler the whole night, but switch it on in suffiecient time before you use a hot water.

 ## Built With
 - Some power supply with DC voltage from 3V up to 5V.
 I have used an old clasical Nokia power supply with 3,7V.